EddieTheEd/Obsidian-Vault/002_Notes/English Visual Text Notes.md

 * Power imbalance.
 * Misinformation about the jungle.

-Through the use of symbolism, the film represents the contemporary issue of an uncontrolled, endangering
+Through the use of symbolism, the film represents the contemporary issue of climate change as a result of technological negligence.
+In the film, large metallic warships from the Tolmekian Empire aggressively attack the Valley of the Wind, smashing through a windmill.
+This emotionless destruction of the windmill symbolises the Tolmekian's strength and dominance over the Valley of the Wind, and their ideals of human connection with nature.
+Furthermore, the extensive symbolism of metal within the Tolmekian ranks highlights a lack of sympathy and attention to nature.
+This dehumanises the Tolmekians, presenting their relationship with metal and by extension technology as detrimental to nature.
+Thus, by utilising symbolism, the text represents two societies at odds regarding the prevalence of climate change.